TFTomSun/Environment.GitHub/README.md

 AppVeyor will build, test, package (nuget) and update the GitHub ReadMe.md.
 Create a ReadMe.content.md with your previous readme.
 The build will merge them together.
 Planned features are:
 - Readme.template.md with
   * syntax for embedding other md file content
-  * syntax for defining environment variables
+  * syntax for defining environment variables / place holder variables
   * syntax for embedding / invoking web powershell scripts that generate custom content